1992–93 FA Premier League: Club

-Individual awards
+Annual awards

 The Professional Footballers' Association (PFA) presented its annual Players' Player of the Year award to Paul McGrath, a veteran central defender who contributed to Aston Villa's second-place finish in the Premier League.
 Manchester United's Paul Ince came second and Blackburn's Alan Shearer third.
 The Young Player of the Year award was given to Ryan Giggs, the 19-year-old Manchester United left winger who had also won the award in the previous season.
 Giggs, who finished ahead of Tottenham's Nick Barmby and Nottingham Forest's Roy Keane, became the first player to win the award more than once.

 The Football Writers' Association (the FWA) chose Chris Waddle as its Footballer of the Year.
 Waddle, who made his return to English football with Sheffield Wednesday after three years in France with Olympique Marseille, became the first Wednesday player to win the award in its 45-year history.
 McGrath and Giggs finished in second and joint third place respectively in the writers' poll.

 The PFA also selected eleven players to form its Team of the Year.
 The team included four Manchester United players (Giggs, Ince, Peter Schmeichel and Gary Pallister) and two from Leeds United (Tony Dorigo and Gary Speed).
 The other members of the team were McGrath, Keane, Shearer, David Bardsley (Queens Park Rangers) and Ian Wright (Arsenal).
 The Manager of the Year award, chosen by a panel representing football's governing body, the media, and fans, was given to Manchester United manager Alex Ferguson.
 The newly formed League Managers Association also presented its own Manager of the Year award for the first time, specifically designed to recognise "the manager who made best use of the resources available to him".
 This award went to Dave Bassett of Sheffield United.

+Attendances

+Liverpool drew the highest average home attendance in the first edition of the Premier League.